 In the streets of this high-mountain town you'll hear languages from every corner of the globe.
 Chamonix is not a ski in - ski out purpose built resort, but rather a town which became the world capital of mountaineering and developed into a world reknowned ski area.
-It is actually 5 ski resorts and one famous off piste lift access (the Aiguille du Midi).
+It actually contains five ski resorts and one famous off piste lift access (the Aiguille du Midi).

-St Anton Arlberg, Austria- Tourism in the Arlberg dates back to the 19th century.
-But it was not until the advent of Alpine skiing, pioneered to a large extent by men from the Arlberg, that the region acquired the outstanding reputation it still enjoys today as a winter sports centre.
+Tourism in the Arlberg region dates back to the early 19th century.
+But it was not until the advent of Alpine skiing, pioneered to a large extent by men from the Arlberg, that the region acquired the outstanding reputation it still enjoys today as a winter sports center.
 Hannes Schneider was one of the foremost figures in the early days of skiing and starred in the films directed by Arnold Fanck which did a great deal to popularize the Arlberg.
 In the decades that followed a succession of great skiers made the Arlberg a household word for the best in skiing.

-Portillo, Chile- The Andes Mountains, the highest outside of Asia consistently offer reliable ski seasons.
-The oldest ski area in South America, Portillo is the home of the Olympic training center for teams from the northern hemisphere.
+The Andes Mountains is the highest range outside of Asia consistently offer reliable ski seasons.
+The oldest ski area in South America, Portillo is the home of the Olympic training center for teams from all over the northern hemisphere.
 The area is also part of an ancient Inca legend so you can get some history while you’re getting a workout.